andrii-barabash/design-checklist/README.md

 - phone number

 Password
-A secure, private code that allows access to their account
 - Include a password strength indicator
 - Include password requirements (length, special characters)
 - Create the ability to make the password visible